 The integrity of our materials is maintained over the course of their lifecycle

 Engineered by us.
 Funded by you.

 Our global ocean cleanup operation is only possible thanks to the ongoing support of the clean ocean movement.

-Individuals who want to support us can visit our shop where every product purchased funds the removal of one pound of trash from the world’s oceans, rivers, and coastlines.
+Individuals who want to support us can visit our shop where every product purchased funds the removal of five pounds of trash from the world’s oceans, rivers, and coastlines.

 We also offer a variety of partnership opportunities that make it easy for global corporations, small businesses, nonprofits, governments, and other organizations to get involved and make a real impact.